nks1216/ScammerUniversityFinals/README.md

 ## __VI.
 Instruction to Rerun__

 ### _1. Requirements_
+#### 1. Requirements.txt
 Your code will be executed in a Python environment contatining the standard library and the packages specified in `requirements.txt`.
 Install them with `pip install -r requirements.txt`.

+#### 2. Authentication and Cloud Access
+All BigQuery operations in this project run under your own Google Cloud project, not ours.
+You must create (or select) a GCP project with BigQuery enabled and billing active, then authenticate locally using Application Default Credentials (ADC) so that all queries execute securely under your account.
+No service-account keys or shared credentials are required.
+Project, dataset, and table identifiers are passed through environment variables, allowing you to manage and run the entire pipeline entirely within your own cloud environment.

+#### 3. Environment Variables and API Keys
+This repository provides a .env.example file as a template listing all required environment variables, including GCP project identifiers and any optional API keys used to scrape the raw data.
+You may supply these variables either by exporting them directly in your shell or by copying .env.example to .env and filling in your own values; the code automatically loads .env using load_dotenv().

 ### _2. Data Scraping_
 Before running `data_scraping/llama.api.py`, create a local .env file and store your DeepInfra API key in the format `DEEPINFRA_API_KEY=your_key_info`.
 Executing `data_scraping/llama.api.py` will then generate `artifacts/llama_results.csv`.
 The same procedure applies to other AI models, except you must provide the corresponding API keys for each model.